m-b-/scgid/README.md

 # Protocol variation
-We relax the protocol on both the position of the CONTENT_LENGTH variable and the value of the SCGI one.
+We relax the protocol on both the position of the CONTENT_LENGTH variable and the value of the SCGI.
 We require SCGI headers to fit in at most BUFSIZ bytes (8192 on a modern 32bits Linux distribution).

 Protocol does not define communication between SCGI dæmon and web program.
 We use the following convention:

-- scgid writes list of SCGI variables (`NAME=value\n`) on program's stdin followed by the string `EOF\n`, and finally the content of the SCGI request (of length CONTENT_LENGTH).
+- scgid writes list of SCGI variables `NAME=value\n` on program's stdin followed by the string `EOF\n`, and finally the content of the SCGI request (of length CONTENT_LENGTH).
 - scgid stops sending data from program to webserver upon reception